May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Related Work

+\textbf{Jailbreaks.} Jailbreaks are attacks where attackers try to cause the model to output content forbidden by its content safety policy.
+While several approaches exist across white-box, black-box and grey-box threat models ~\cite{mehrotra2024treeattacksjailbreakingblackbox,sitawarin2024palproxyguidedblackboxattack,hayase2024querybasedadversarialpromptgeneration}, a major class of algorithms optimize the input to force the model to begin its answer with a target string such as ``Sure".
+In the whitebox setting, the SOTA solution to this problem is achieved by GCG and its variants and enhancements, such as Momentum-GCG \cite{zhang2025boostingjailbreakattackmomentum}, AutoDAN \cite{zhu2023autodaninterpretablegradientbasedadversarial}, and Accelerated GCG \cite{zhao2024acceleratinggreedycoordinategradient}.

+\textbf{Optimization-based Prompt Injections.} Since the optimization problem to be solved for jailbreaking is similar to a prompt injection, GCG has also been adapted for generating prompt injections in the whitebox setting.
+NeuralExec \cite{pasquini2024neuralexeclearningand} and Universal \cite{liu2024automaticuniversalpromptinjection} use versions of GCG to generate prompt injections.
+Imprompter ~\cite{fu2024impromptertrickingllmagents} used GCG to leak private data.

+Crucially, they all fundamentally rely on gradients of target logprobs to guide their optimizations.
+In contrast, \att\ uses the gradients in an architecture-aware way, by incorporating them into the weights for attention heads.
+In addition, our approach is specifically tailored for prompt injections, which allows us to achieve high success rates even in a realistic threat model.

-In the text domain, Attn-GCG ~\cite{wang2024attngcgenhancingjailbreakingattacks} attempts to use attention matrices to craft better jailbreaking attacks.
-While there are a few superficial similarities to our work, we note several crucial and major differences between our attack and theirs.
-We focus on the problem of breaking prompt injection defenses, while they focus on jailbreaking.
-Further, on the technical side, their loss function takes the form of a regularization term to the usual GCG loss, which is different from our approach which uses attention as a warm starter.
-In addition, they attempt to focus the attention on the adversarial suffix, which in practice is going to be gibberish, while we focus our attention on the payload which represents meaningful instructions.
-Further, they only consider the last decoder layer without appropriately chosen weights which as we show in \cref{sec:eval} doesn't work in practice.
-As a consequence, their attack shows only a marginal improvement to the success rate.
-In contrast, our attack shows significantly higher performance than GCG on prompt injection tasks.
+\textbf{Attacks manipulating Attention.} Attn-GCG~\cite{wang2024attngcgenhancingjailbreakingattacks} uses attention matrices to craft jailbreaks.
+Our work focuses on attacks against fine-tuning-based prompt injection defenses.
+There are several key differences between \att\ and Attn-GCG.
+First, their loss function adds a regularization term to the standard GCG loss.
+In contrast, our algorithm uses attention as a warm start for GCG.
+Second, they focus attention on the gibberish adversarial suffix, whereas, \att~focuses attention on human-readable prompt injection instructions.
+Third, Attn-GCG only considers the last decoder layer without appropriately chosen weights.
+As we show in \cref{fig:mist_ablations}, this doesn't work well.
+Thus, Attn-GCG shows only marginal improvements.
+By contrast, \att~shows much higher performance on injection tasks.